quixio/quix-streams/docs/stateful-processing.md

 ## State Guarantees

-Because we currently handle messages with "At Least Once" guarantees, it is possible for the state to become slightly out of sync with a topic in-between shutdowns and rebalances.
+Because we currently handle messages with "At Least Once" guarantees, it is possible for the state to become slightly out of sync with a topic in between shutdowns and rebalances.

-While the impact of this is generally minimal and only for a small amount of messages, be aware this could cause side effects where the same message may be re-processed differently if it depended on certain state conditionals.
+While the impact of this is generally minimal and only for a small amount of messages, be aware this could cause side effects where the same message may be re-processed differently, if it depended on certain state conditionals.

 Exactly Once Semantics avoids this, and it is currently on our roadmap.